Last Updated on

 Paying your respects graveside may compel you to learn a bit more about the rapscallion himself.
 Therefore, head directly to the worthwhile Billy the Kid Museum located in the center of Fort Sumner along US 60/84.
 The Museum has a great documentary on the namesake hero along with his gun and other personal items.
-You could easily while away a few hours here, for there are dozens of regional history displays in addition to information on the life of Billy.
+While away a few hours with displays and information on the life of Billy.
 Admission to the museum is $5.

 Finally, who would expect to come across a big blue hole filled with clear water in the middle of this parched bit of country?
 The next town along US Route 84 west, which breaks from US 60 is Santa Rosa, home to a delicious-looking naturally formed swimming hole in a park just outside town.
 This park is free for all who enter and therefore must be a sweet spot indeed to visit on a hot day.
 Our hats go off to the town of Santa Rosa for maintaining this special place and letting everyone in to enjoy it for free.

 You are now a few minutes from Interstate 40 – the end of this road trip.
 Head back to Albuquerque and stop at Clines Corners on Interstate 40.
 In keeping with our theme of great bean burritos and road trips, and since Albuquerque is full of good food, stop in to Filiberto’s for your next frijole fix – the bean burrito here almost beat out Don Tortaco in Las Vegas, Nevada.
 This represents one of our most well balanced Southwest road trips and comes with a tasty burrito!

 4. Salida to Durango, Colorado.